Time Management Strategies

 What gets scheduled gets done.

-Even if you think you have the best memory in the world, chances are it will only be a matter of time before things start to slip through the cracks.
+Even if you think you have the best memory in the world, things will eventually start to slip through the cracks.

-Avoid waking up in the middle of the night in a panic because you forgot to send that important email, or hit go on a order.
-Schedule it in and know it will get done.
+Avoid waking up in the middle of the night in a panic because you forgot to send that important email or approve an order.
+Scheduling is one of the simplest yet most effective time management strategies you can use to stay on track.

-Pro Tip: Use a scheduling tool that works for you.
-Pen & paper, google calendars, outlook, project management platforms or a cute little notebook you carry around.
+Pro Tip: Use a scheduling tool that works for you—whether it's pen and paper, Google Calendar, Outlook, a project management platform, or a cute little notebook you carry around.

 2. Check emails during set times

 Allocate set times to complete daily tasks.
-One of my go-to strategies is to only check emails at specific times and to get through as many as I can at that moment.
-I then don't look at it again until my next scheduled time slot.
+One of my go-to time management strategies is to check emails only at specific times during the day and focus on clearing as much as possible during that window.
+Then, I leave it alone until the next scheduled slot.

-Don't let email run your life!
-It's time to take back control!
+Don’t let email run your life—it’s time to take back control with smarter time management!

 3. Prioritise